-Register your interest in becoming a mentor or mentee in the Emerging Conservators SIG new Mentorship Program!
+Register your interest in becoming a mentor or mentee in the Emerging Conservators SIG Mentorship Program!

-A great opportunity for mentees to ask questions and receive valuable feedback on treatment, research, conference presenting, project management or other professional skills.
-Mentors meet new members of the profession and give back to the field by sharing their valued experience.
-They additionally receive Continuing Professional Development (CPD) points towards their AICCM professional membership.
+This is a great opportunity for mentees to ask questions and receive valuable feedback, and for mentors to meet new members of the profession and give back to the field by sharing their valued experience.
+Mentors can additionally receive points towards their AICCM professional accreditation.

-The mentorship program runs for three consecutive months beginning in 2020, at a time that suits you, and requires a minimum time commitment of one hour per fortnight.
+The structured mentorship program runs for three consecutive months, beginning anytime between May and August, at a time that suits you, and requires a minimum time commitment of one hour per fortnight.
 The program requires mentees to submit a short proposal to your mentor, and a mentor/mentee acquittal on completion (see information below).

 Mentors and mentees will benefit from exchanging knowledge and being exposed to new ideas and ways of thinking.
 We hope this program can expand each participant’s network and be the catalyst for longer-term relationships.

 How does it work?

 Mentors and mentees are matched based on interests.
 The full program requires a minimum three-month commitment, starting any time between May and August 2022.
 After introductions and initial discussion, the mentee will submit a mentorship project proposal to their mentor for feedback.
 Once the proposal is finalised it will be submitted to the AICCM Emerging Conservators SIG for record-keeping.
 Throughout the project mentoring can include web chats, phone calls, emails, or in-person meetings.
 Frequency is at the discretion of those paired, however a fortnightly check-in with your mentor/mentee is recommended.
 All projects need to follow the AICCM Code of Ethics and Practice.
 At the completion of the project a short acquittal report will be submitted in order for the mentorship to be formally recognised by AICCM and to benefit the future development of the program.